 CBTS students in the Kansas City metro area with an active borrower's card may borrow materials from participating Kansas City Library Service Program libraries according to the arrangements established by each individual library.
-For a list of participating libraries information, visit http://www.kclconline.org/members.
+For a list of participating libraries information, visit Library Services | Kansas City Public Library (kclibrary.org).

-In addition, CBTS is a participating member of the American Theological Library Association's (ATLA) Reciprocal Borrowing Program.
+In addition, CBTS is a participating member of the American Theological Library Association's (ATLA)

+Reciprocal Borrowing Program.
 The program enables current faculty, students, and staff to obtain borrowing privileges at no charge at any one of the other participating member libraries across the United States and Canada.
-For a list of libraries participating in the ATLA Reciprocal Borrowing Program, visit https://www.atla.com/Members/programs/Pages/Reciprocal-Borrowing-Initiative.aspx.
+For a list of libraries participating in the ATLA Reciprocal Borrowing Program, visit Collectors & Connectors in Religion & Theology (atla.com).